Past Event

 • Articulate the importance of reinsurance in relation to a company’s strategy, growth and underwriting philosophy.

-• Demonstrate how a company’s reinsurance program interacts with its risk appetite.
+• Demonstrate how a company’s reinsurance program interacts with risk appetite and Board expectations.

-• Analyse how reinsurance programs interact with portfolio management and underwriting practices.
+• Analyse how reinsurance programs interact with portfolio management and underwriting practices also accounting for market dynamics.

-• Choose the types of reinsurance applicable to specific portfolios and classes of business.
+• Choose the types of reinsurance applicable to specific portfolios/ classes of business.

 • Describe how various reinsurance programs interact.